Welcome to Cedar Hill

 Welcome to Cedar Hill!
 We're so glad you're here.
 Browse the information below to learn more about your city and the programs and services available to you.
 Get to know your city council members, explore our parks and trails, meet new friends at the Zula B. Wylie Public Library, and get engaged with community organizations.

-Please join us Saturday, August 13 from 9 a.m. to 12 p.m. for a Welcome Tour and get to know other new residents.
-We can't want to meet you.
-We are booked for August!
-Next date is November 5.
+Please join us Saturday, November 5 from 9 a.m. to 12 p.m. for a Welcome Tour and get to know other new residents.
+We can't wait to meet you.
+Tour is full.

 Get to Know Your City Government

 The City of Cedar Hill is a home rule city with a council-manager form of government.
 Under this form of government, the elected City Council sets the policies for the city's operation.
 The City Council generally meets on the second and fourth Tuesdays of the month and agendas are posted 72 hours in advance here.
 The administrative responsibility of the City rests with the City Manager, who is appointed by the City Council.
 Meet your City Council members and learn more about the city manager.

 Cedar Hill is home to 32 neighborhood and community parks plus more than 36 miles of trail for people to relax, play and explore.
 Some of the most beautiful and fascinating parks and open space areas in the State of Texas are located in Cedar Hill, including Cedar Hill State Park and Dogwood Canyon Audubon Center.
 Find your new favorite park at cedarhilltx.com/parks.

 Open the Door to Discovery at the Zula B. Wylie Public Library

 The Zula B. Wylie Public Library at 225 Cedar Street has something for everyone.
 Check out your favorite book, music, or movie in person or online; or join us for one of many programs and events for all ages!
 Learn more at cedarhilllibrary.org.